aa-del9/expo-reactquery-todos/README.md

 1. Install bun on system
 2. In project, run bun install to install dependencies
 3. Run bun run start to start the expo server.

+The backend is a fake backend setup using json-server To run backend, use command: json-server --watch server/db.json

+All todos added will be stored in server/db.json file.